Back to Blog

 Part 3: Representation 50-70 hours 5-7 weeks

-If you are working full-time, plan for 10 to 15 hours of study per week.
+If you work full-time, plan for 10 to 15 hours of study per week.
 If you can study full-time, you can compress the timeline to 3 to 4 months total.
-For more details on study requirements, visit our frequently asked questions page.
+For more on study requirements, see our frequently asked questions page.

-These estimates assume you are using a structured study program like VantageEA with practice questions and focused review.
-Candidates who rely solely on reading IRS publications typically need 20–30% more time because the material is not organized for exam preparation.
-Active practice with targeted questions is essential for efficient learning.
+These estimates assume you are using a structured program like VantageEA, with practice questions and focused review.
+Candidates who rely only on IRS publications usually need 20 to 30% more time, since that material isn't organized for exam prep.
+Working through practice questions does more for your score than reading alone.

-The optimal EA Part 1 study schedule spans 8 weeks with approximately 10 hours of study per week (total: 80 hours).
-Part 1 covers individual income tax returns and is the part most candidates take first.
+A typical EA Part 1 schedule runs 8 weeks at about 10 hours per week, for a total of 80 hours.
+Part 1 covers individual income tax returns, and most candidates take it first.

 • Filing requirements and filing status (single, MFJ, MFS, HOH, QSS)